Once you've created your project, you'll be presented with the following screen:

 Project Settings

-Clicking File → Project Settings will open a dialog that allows you to edit the banner image and game title of your patched ROM.
+Clicking Project → Project Settings will open a dialog that allows you to edit the banner image and game title of your patched ROM.
 This is what will appear in the Nintendo DS menu when loading your patched ROM.

 Exporting Your Patch

 After you've completed work on your project, you'll want to be able to distribute it.
 The easiest way to do this is by distributing a patch.
 Serial Loops has built-in functionality for creating xdelta patches for your ROM.
 Simply navigate to File → Export Patch and pick a base ROM and a place to save your patch.
-For your base ROM, we highly recommend using the clean, original Japanese ROM, which has the following hashes:

 Algorithm | Hash |